moggieuk/Happy-Hare/doc/toolchange_movement.md

 The most important part of MMU printing is understanding how to configure your slicer for "single extruder multi material".
 Because each slicer is different this is beyond the scope this documentation.
 That said, the common slicers: Prusaslicer, Superslicer and Orcaslicer all have similar interfaces and there are a couple of settings you need to be aware of in deciding between what is performed by Happy Hare (the MMU "firmware") and the slicer.

 ### Turning off slicer tip forming
-The first thing has has to happen on a tool change is to prepare the tip of the filament being removed from the extruder.
+The first thing that has to happen on a tool change is to prepare the tip of the filament being removed from the extruder.
 The simplist and recommend approach is to disable the tip creation process in the slicer and allow Happy Hare to do this.
 The reason is Happy Hare will have to do this while not actively printing anyway - so why configure what will likely be the most furstrating part of your journey in two places.

 Slicers have some quirks and don't make it very straighforward to turn off as you would expect.
 Instead you need to configure in a number of different areas.
 This screenshots shown here are for Prusaslicer but Superslicer and Orcaslicer are very similar.